Suggs: Radio

 Suggs was a principal and original DJ on BBC Radio 6 Music when it launched in March 2002.
 He worked with Bob Monkhouse on the BBC Radio 4 musical sitcom I Think I've Got a Problem, also starring comedian Phil Cornwell and written by Andrew McGibbon.

 He became a DJ on Virgin Radio with the show Virgin Party Classics, and was nominated for a Radio Academy Award in 2005.
 In 2006, Virgin launched the Party Classics radio channel, available via digital television.
 The channel was hosted by Suggs, but was short-lived, pulled just four months after it launched.
-He regularly featured on Virgin Radio competitions where listeners could win the chance to meet him and have a drink with him.
-On one such occasion, well-known children's book writer Simon I. Boy chatted about pop records that Suggs was pleased he had no connection with, particularly a 1974 Decca recording entitled Name It You Got It by Micky Moonshine.
 The year 2007 saw him presenting a new show on the station five days a week entitled Afternoon Tea with Suggs which ran every weekday afternoon between 14:00 – 16:00.
 In August 2007, the show was given an extra hour and was on every weekday 13:00 – 16:00.
-It was produced by Mark Bingham, and the promotion of the show was voiced by Brian Sewell.
+It was produced by Mark Bingham.

 On 3 December, Suggs quit Virgin and Neil Francis took over his weekday afternoon slot with immediate effect.
 On 27 September, Suggs and Madness closed down Regent Street to perform for Absolute Radio's first birthday.
 On 2 May 2013, he appeared on the "Cultural Exchange" feature of the BBC Radio 4 series Front Row, where he nominated a poem by John Betjeman ("On a Portrait of a Deaf Man"), as a piece of art work which he had found particularly meaningful.